 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety medications.
-These drugs are commonly used to treat residents suffering from depression and anxiety.
+This figure indicates the percent of long-term stay patients who were prescribed antianxiety drugs.
+These drugs are commonly used to treat residents suffering from anxiety and depression.

 Managing Depression Among Residents

 In Brookside Healthcare Center, 4.64% of Patients

 This indicates the percent of residents who are exhibiting depressive symptoms.
 Higher rates of depression may reveal lower quality care.

 In Brookside Healthcare Center, 95.44% of Patients

 This datapoint measures the percent of long-term care residents who were given the flu and pneumonia vaccines.
 Respiratory viruses can be deadly for nursing home residents, making these vaccines critical to patient safety.

 In Brookside Healthcare Center, 7.92% Percentage of Patients

 This indicates the percentage of patients that required additional assistance with activities of daily living over time.

 In Brookside Healthcare Center, 12.45% Percentage of Residents